course-details-portlet

 Learning outcome

-Knowledge: -Candidates develop deep understanding in the methodology, technology and application of digital forensics in cybercrime investigation. -Candidates are expected to reach an advanced level of knowledge in the broad spectrum of digital evidence, analysis methods and tools. -The course is oriented towards profound theoretical background, where the students learn contemporary techniques, best practices, and advanced topics. -The course also includes hands-on exercises and lab work to apply and test techniques and best practices.
+Knowledge: -Candidates develop deep understanding in the methodology, technology and application of digital forensics in cybercrime investigation. -Candidates are expected to reach an advanced level of knowledge in selected areas of the broad spectrum of digital evidence, analysis methods and tools. -The course is oriented towards profound theoretical background, where the students learn contemporary techniques, best practices, and advanced topics. -The course also includes hands-on exercises and lab work to apply and test techniques and best practices.

 Skills: -Candidates are capable of analyzing existing theories, methods and interpretations in the field of digital forensics and working independently on solving theoretical and practical problems related to cybercrime investigation. -Candidates can use relevant methods in independent studies and development in digital forensics. -Candidates are capable of performing critical analysis of various literature sources and applying them in structuring and formulating problem-oriented reasoning in cybercrime investigation. -Candidates are capable of carrying out an independent limited study or development project in cybercrime investigation under supervision, following the applicable ethical rules.